Nurse Anesthetist Programs

-Online nurse anesthetist programs require the same amount of credits as their classroom-based counterparts, but allow students to work at their own pace, making length a variable factor.
+Online nurse anesthetist programs require the same amount of credits as their classroom-based counterparts but allow students to work at their own pace, making the length a variable factor.
 Most online programs require that students finish the coursework in a specified amount of time (for example, within 7 years of starting).
-Tuition cost is also similar, at $1,000 per credit and up, but overall costs for online students are typically lower, since these students don't have commuting costs and often don't have to pay for as many mandatory fees as campus-based programs.
+Tuition cost is also similar, at $1,000 per credit and up, but overall costs for online students are typically lower since these students don't have commuting costs and often don't have to pay for as many mandatory fees as campus-based programs.
 For instance, the Nurse Anesthesia DNP program at Texas Wesleyan University charges $1,150 per credit hour, which includes fees.

 Nurse anesthetist MSN and DNP programs typically have the following requirements: